xiix0/scam/README.md

-You will be divorced within a year.
+You are dishonest, but never to the point of hurting a friend.